 Examine the rear of the instrument.
 There will be a male power receptacle, a fuse holder and the edge of the power selector card visible.
-Confirm that the power selector is in the correct orientation - it should be marked either 120 or 240, indicating whether it expects 120V AC or 240V AC.
+Confirm that the power selector card is in the correct orientation.

+For AC line voltages of 110-120V, the power selector card should be installed so that the "120" marking is visible from the rear of the instrument.

+For AC line voltages of 220-240V, the power selector card should be installed so that the "240" marking is visible from the rear of the instrument.

 If it is not set for the proper voltage, remove the fuse and then grasp the card with a pair of pliers and remove it.
 Rotate horizontally through 180 degrees.
 Reinstall the card and the correct fuse.

-In the 120V setting, a 1A slow blow fuse is required.
-In the 240V setting, a 0.5A slow blow fuse is required.
+In the 120V setting, a 2A slow blow fuse is required.
+In the 240V setting, a 1A slow blow fuse is required.